 The fangs are out for cryptocurrency profits — especially in the US.
 Central bank digital currencies (CBDCs) are starting to take shape.
 And greater scrutiny and regulation of cryptocurrency exchanges is an emerging theme.
 Find out how you can 100% legally reduce your crypto tax bill below…

-An excerpt from our SMC Update on Global Crypto Regulations and Taxation, June 2021
+An excerpt from our Sovereign Confidential Update on Global Crypto Regulations and Taxation, June 2021

 Global cryptocurrency regulations and taxation are changing rapidly.
 And if you’ve got unrealized crypto gains weighing on your mind, now is the time to get in front of it.